 English

-This year’s GCSE results placed us, yet again, in the top 1% of schools nationwide demonstrating the outstanding progress made by our students!
-87% of Year 9 students achieved Level 5+ at the end of Key Stage 3 and an incredible 82% attained an A*-C grade in both their GCSE English and GCSE English Literature - an excellent achievement by QK students and teachers, that far exceeds national figures!
+This year’s GCSE results placed us, yet again, in the top 1% of schools nationwide as the students made such outstanding progress!
+85% of Year 9 students achieving Level 5+ at the end of Key Stage 3 and 76% attaining an A*-C grade in their GCSEs is another excellent achievement by QK students and teachers, exceeding national figures!
 This represents an extremely pleasing set of exam results!

 Current Developments